|New York State DMV - Internet Office Transactions|

 When you are ready to begin this transaction, use the "Go to Transaction" link at the bottom of the page.

 Your mailing address on DMV files must be your current mailing address.
 You cannot change your address using this transaction.
-You can first change your address online, and then process this transaction.

 If you file a request with the US Postal Service (USPS) to forward mail, there is no guarantee that the USPS will forward all DMV documents to the new address.